thekylemcenery/3_Body_Problem_Analysis/README.md

         frame_interval = 1000 / frames_per_sec
 ```

-The resulting animation(s) will appear as mp4 files in the same directory as the program.
+The resulting animation(s) will appear as mp4 files in the same directory as the python file.
 Three example animations produced by the program are provided in the main branch of the repository.

+Upon completion of the animation step,